 Not All Policies Are Created Equal

 Although cancer is considered a core critical illness under most critical illness cover policies, not every policy covers less advanced forms of this disease.
 Because of this, it is important to thoroughly research any cancer insurance policy and make sure it will meet all of your coverage needs.
-The Association of British Insurers, or ABI, defines cancer as “any malignant tumor diagnosed as positive and characterised by the growth of malignant cells and tissue invasion.”
+The Association of British Insurers, or ABI, defines cancer as “any malignant tumour diagnosed as positive and characterised by the growth of malignant cells and tissue invasion.”

 A cancer diagnosis can be a devastating shock to any individual and his or her loved ones.
-Although no amount of planning can prepare a family for dealing with this terrible disease, purchasing critical illness cover with cancer insurance can help those who are suffering with cancer and their families have one less thing to worry about.
+Although no amount of planning can prepare a family for dealing with this terrible disease, purchasing critical illness cover with cancer insurance can help those who are suffering from cancer and their families have one less thing to worry about.

 Cancer insurance can be tremendously helpful in managing high medical expenses and choosing a policy that fits your needs can only further ease a policy holder’s mind.